Frequently Asked Questions

 NEW!
 How do students, faculty and staff tap into all these resources?

 - The Division of Academic Affairs offers faculty members many opportunities to learn about technology and technology-enhanced pedagogy through the Academic Technology office, the Center for Faculty Development, and college-level initiatives.
-Faculty members can also access a variety of online resources through Academic Technology, the Center for Faculty Development, and IT Services.
+Faculty members can also access a variety of online resources through Academic Technology, the Center for Faculty Development, and Information Technology.
 King Library supplements these activities.

 - Web conferencing (WebEx) services via most devices is available to all faculty, staff and students anywhere the Internet is accessible, including all classrooms, meeting rooms and offices.

-- IT Services hosts annual expos.
+- Information Technology hosts annual expos.
 This year, The expo will be held on October 1st and 2nd at the Student Union Ballroom.
 The event will showcase technology solutions designed to help the entire university community.
 Faculty members can learn about opportunities to enhance the instructional environment.
 Staff members and students will learn about collaboration technologies that can raise productivity and help students better manage the learning process.
-Details for the event are posted on the ITS Events website.
+Details for the event are posted on the Information Technology Events website.

 What more has been accomplished?